SpringRoll/SpringRollContainer/README.md

 ```

 The HUDPlugin requests the supported positions directly from the game itself and builds out an internal list of positions dynamically,
-e.g. if the game supports Top and Bottom HUD docking (stored internally as `['top', 'bottom']`) then the plugin will toggle between those
+e.g. if the game supports Top and Bottom HUD docking (stored internally as `['top', 'bottom']`) then the plugin will hide the "left" and "right"
-two options whenever the button is clicked.
+radio buttons so only the valid ones are displayed to users.

 See [the SpringRoll Application Class docs](https://github.com/SpringRoll/SpringRoll/tree/develop/src#responding-to-the-container) for more information on
 the request format and how game developers provide those values.

-The HUDPlugin will also display the current position as a data attribute on the button itself.

 ### ControlsPlugin
 ```javascript